Solar cell: Efficiency

 In 2014, three companies broke the record of 25.6% for a silicon solar cell.
 Panasonic's was the most efficient.
 The company moved the front contacts to the rear of the panel, eliminating shaded areas.
 In addition they applied thin silicon films to the (high quality silicon) wafer's front and back to eliminate defects at or near the wafer surface.

 In 2015, a 4-junction GaInP/GaAs//GaInAsP/GaInAs solar cell achieved a new laboratory record efficiency of 46.1% (concentration ratio of sunlight = 312) in a French-German collaboration between the Fraunhofer Institute for Solar Energy Systems (Fraunhofer ISE), CEA-LETI and SOITEC.

 In September 2015, Fraunhofer ISE announced the achievement of an efficiency above 20% for epitaxial wafer cells.
 The work on optimizing the atmospheric-pressure chemical vapor deposition (APCVD) in-line production chain was done in collaboration with NexWafe GmbH, a company spun off from Fraunhofer ISE to commercialize production.

 For triple-junction thin-film solar cells, the world record is 13.6%, set in June 2015.

 In 2016, researchers at Fraunhofer ISE announced a GaInP/GaAs/Si triple-junction solar cell with two terminals reaching 30.2% efficiency without concentration.

 In 2017, a team of researchers at National Renewable Energy Laboratory (NREL), EPFL and CSEM (Switzerland) reported record one-sun efficiencies of 32.8% for dual-junction GaInP/GaAs solar cell devices.
 In addition, the dual-junction device was mechanically stacked with a Si solar cell, to achieve a record one-sun efficiency of 35.9% for triple-junction solar cells.

 Materials

-Solar cells are typically named after the semiconducting material they are made of.
-These materials must have certain characteristics in order to absorb sunlight.
+Solar cells are typically named after the semiconducting material of which they are composed.
+These materials have varying characteristics to absorb optimal available sunlight spectrum.
 Some cells are designed to handle sunlight that reaches the Earth's surface, while others are optimized for use in space.
 Solar cells can be made of a single layer of light-absorbing material (single-junction) or use multiple physical configurations (multi-junctions) to take advantage of various absorption and charge separation mechanisms.